 In advance of all Council sponsored meetings, the C-Team will work with the Council and OER on developing the agenda to identify what materials may be needed to support Councilors' engagement with and understanding of meeting content, or to ensure the Council's legislated objectives are met.
 In response to Councilor feedback received at the 2023 Fall LEAD Session, the C-Team will also support OER in the development of a "month-ahead" draft agenda for the following month's Council meeting.
 This will help ensure Councilors and Stakeholders alike have a clearer picture of what to expect beyond just the upcoming meeting.
 The C-Team will then develop all required meeting materials and work with OER to ensure that materials are distributed to the Council and other meeting attendees in a timely manner in advance of each meeting.
-In order to assist the C-Team proposes to develop a short briefing material that will follow a similar format to the meeting agenda and will highlight key considerations for each item for the Council.
+In order to assist the Council's ability to digest the many materials and decisions it may need to make on a month-to-month basis, the C-Team proposes to develop a short briefing material that will follow a similar format to the meeting agenda and will highlight key considerations for each item for the Council.